Send the link below via email or IMCopy

 -Large imbalance (more slaves)

--Rigid social structure was needed
+-Rigid social structure

 -Sharp boundary between slavery and freedom

 Huge sugar plantations-first crop mass marketed to Europe

 -Slavery as we know it does not appear in records until around 1640